emeraldcitybeacon/.github/profile/README.md

 **Empowering Communities with Real-Time Access to Vital Social Services**

-Emerald City Beacon is a nonprofit organization dedicated to building innovative, real-time resource navigation platforms.
-Our mission is to empower underserved communities by providing access to accurate, real-time information on essential services, helping individuals overcome barriers and thrive in today’s digital age.
+Emerald City Beacon is a nonprofit organization whose mission is to empower underserved communities by providing access to accurate, real-time information on essential services, helping individuals overcome barriers and thrive in today’s digital age.

-## Mission

-To empower community members seeking local resources by creating user-friendly platforms that overcomes barriers of language, ability, and access, while prioritizing the accuracy of the information and security of the user.

 ## What We Do